-(c) State and local governments are authorized to procure only from the information technology Federal Supply Schedule (Schedule 70) contracts and Consolidated Products and Services Schedule contracts containing information technology SINs.
-A listing of the participating contractors and SINs for the products and services that are available through Schedule 70 and Consolidated Products and Services Schedule contracts containing information technology SINs, is available in GSA's Schedules e-Library at web site http://fss.gsa.gov/elibrary.
-Click on Schedules e-Library and then click on the ICON labeled Cooperative Purchasing, State and Local.
-The contractors and the products and services available for cooperative purchasing will be labeled with the ICON.
+(d) State and local governments are authorized to procure from Schedule 70 contracts, Consolidated Schedule contracts containing information technology SINs, and Schedule 84 contracts.
+A listing of the participating contractors and SINs for the products and services that are available through Schedule 70 contracts, the Consolidated Schedule contracts containing information technology SINs, and Schedule 84 contracts, is available in GSA's Schedules e-Library at www.gsa.gov/elibrary.
+Click on Schedules e-Library, and under Cooperative Purchasing, click on "View authorized vendors."
+The contractors and the products and services available for Cooperative Purchasing will be labeled with the Cooperative Purchasing icon.

 Preparing solicitations when schedules are open to eligible non-federal entities.
-When opening Schedule 70 and the Consolidated Products and Services Schedule containing information technology SINs, for use by eligible non-federal entities, the contracting officer must make minor modifications to certain Federal Acquisition Regulation and GSAM provisions and clauses in order to make clear distinctions between the rights and responsibilities of the U.S. Government in its management and regulatory capacity pursuant to which it awards schedule contracts and fulfills associated Federal requirements versus the rights and responsibilities of eligible ordering activities placing orders to fulfill agency needs.
-Accordingly, the contracting officer is authorized to modify the following FAR provisions/clauses to delete "Government" or similar language referring to the U.S. Government and substitute "ordering activity" or similar language when preparing solicitations and contracts to be awarded under Schedule 70 and the Consolidated Products and Services Schedule containing information technology SINs.
+When opening Schedule 70, the Consolidated Schedule containing information technology SINs, and Schedule 84, for use by eligible non-federal entities, the contracting officer must make minor modifications to certain Federal Acquisition Regulation and GSAM provisions and clauses in order to make clear distinctions between the rights and responsibilities of the U.S. Government in its management and regulatory capacity pursuant to which it awards schedule contracts and fulfills associated Federal requirements versus the rights and responsibilities of eligible ordering activities placing orders to fulfill agency needs.
+Accordingly, the contracting officer is authorized to modify the following FAR provisions/clauses to delete "Government" or similar language referring to the U.S. Government and substitute "ordering activity" or similar language when preparing solicitations and contracts to be awarded under Schedule 70, and the Consolidated Schedule containing information technology SINs, and Schedule 84.
 When such changes are made, the word "(DEVIATION)" shall be added at the end of the title of the provision or clause.
 These clauses include but are not limited to:

-- (a) 52.212-4, Contract Terms and Conditions-Commercial Items.

-- (b) 52.216-18, Ordering.

-- (c) 52.216-19, Order Limitations.

-- (d) 52.229-1, State and Local Taxes. - (e) 52.229-3, Federal, State, and Local Taxes. - (f) 52.232-7, Payments Under Time-and-Materials and Labor-Hour Contracts. - (g) 52.232-17, Interest. - (h) 52.232-19, Availability of Funds for the Next Fiscal Year. - (i) 52.232-34, Payment by Electronic Funds Transfer-Other than Central Contractor Registration. - (j) 52.232-36, Payment by Third Party. - (k) 52.237-3, Continuity of Services. - (1) 52.246-4, Inspection of Services-Fixed Price. - (m) 52.246-6, Inspection-Time-and-Material and Labor-Hour. - (n) 52.247-34, F.O.B.
+- (a) 52.212-4, Contract Terms and Conditions-Commercial Items. - (b) 52.216-18, Ordering. - (c) 52.216-19, Order Limitations. - (d) 52.229-1, State and Local Taxes. - (e) 52.229-3, Federal, State, and Local Taxes. - (f) 52.232-7, Payments Under Time-and-Materials and Labor-Hour Contracts. - (g) 52.232-17, Interest. - (h) 52.232-19, Availability of Funds for the Next Fiscal Year. - (i) 52.232-34, Payment by Electronic Funds Transfer- Other than Central Contractor Registration. - (j) 52.232-36, Payment by Third Party. - (k) 52.237-3, Continuity of Services. - (1) 52.246-4, Inspection of Services-Fixed Price. - (m) 52.246-6, Inspection-Time-and-Material and Labor-Hour. - (n) 52.247-34, F.O.B.
 Destination. - (o) 52.247-38, F.O.B.
 Inland Carrier Point of Exportation.

+AMENDMENT 2008-02 SEPTEMBER 19, 2008
-(a) The contracting officer shall insert the clause at 552.238-77, Definition (Federal Supply Schedules), in solicitations and schedule contracts for Schedule 70 and the Consolidated Products and Services Schedule contracts containing information technology SINs.

-The contracting officer shall insert the clause at 552.238-78, Scope of Contract (Eligible Ordering Activities), in solicitations and contracts for Schedule 70 and the Consolidated Products and Services Schedule contracts containing information technology SINs.

-- (b) The contracting officer shall insert the clause at 552.238-79, Use of Federal Supply Schedule Contracts by Certain Entities-Cooperative Purchasing, in solicitations and Schedule 70 contracts and the Consolidated Products and Services Schedule contracts containing information technology SINs. - (c) See 552.101-70 for authorized FAR deviations.
+- (a) The contracting officer shall insert the clause at 552.238-77, Definition (Federal Supply Schedules), in solicitations and contracts for- - (1) Schedule 70; - (2) The Consolidated Schedule containing information technology SINs; and - (3) Schedule 84. - (b) The contracting officer shall insert the clause at 552.238-78, Scope of Contract (Eligible Ordering Activities), in solicitations and contracts for- - (1) Schedule 70; and - (2) The Consolidated Schedule containing information technology SINs; and - (3) Schedule 84. - (c) The contracting officer shall insert the clause at 552.238-79, Use of Federal Supply Schedule Contracts by Certain Entities-Cooperative Purchasing, in solicitations and contracts for- - (1) Schedule 70; - (2) The Consolidated Schedule containing information technology SINs; and - (3) Schedule 84. - (d) See 552.101-70 for authorized FAR deviations.